It’s not easy speaking about animals in Korean, is it? Especially when “your pet or a visit to the zoo” pops up in the conversation.

 But why is that?
 Weird, right?

 There is no need to explain it.
-There is a Korean word for every animal noise. just like English, there is a Korean word for every animal noise.
-Korean have many phrases that are used to describe sounds from animals
+There is a Korean word for every animal noise. just like in English, there is a Korean word for every animal noise.
+Koreans have many phrases that are used to describe sounds from animals

 Here is the full list of 15 common animal sounds in Korean with their associated vocabulary

-- The sound of a birds tweet: 짹짹 [jjek-jjek]
+• The sound of birds tweet: 짹짹 [jjek-jjek]

 Ever been in a Korean conversation and you need to mention a part of an animal, but don’t know how to say “part of an animal” in Korean?
 Well, this list will show you what to do.